raspberrypilearning/weather-station-guide/manual-setup.md

-# Setting up the Raspberry Pi Oracle weather station software manually.
+# Setting up the Raspberry Pi Weather Station software manually.

-You don't need any prior knowledge to set up the weather station.
+You don't need any prior knowledge to set up the Weather Station.
 There are several steps, but the benefit of setting up manually is that you'll learn about the workings of the sensors and the station as you do it.
 You'll also be introduced to the command line interface, the text editor nano and the MySQL database.
 It's also a great introduction to Linux.

 ## Manual installation